 Lisa Bella Donna

 Lisa Bella Donna is a multi-instrumentalist, composer, modular synthesist, and clinician.
-Lisa performs as a session musician and is skilled with; musique concreté, modular synthesis, analog & digital recording techniques, drumming & percussion, micro-tonal music, orchestration & film composition.
-Lisa has toured throughout the USA, Japan & Europe as a clinician, drummer and keyboardist and has been commissioned for audio art installations in both USA & Europe.
+She has many years as a session musician as well as developing extensive techniques with musique concreté, modular synthesis, analog & digital recording techniques, drumming & percussion, micro-tonal music, orchestration & film composition.
+She has also toured all throughout the USA, Japan & Europe as a clinician, drummer and keyboardist.
+She''s been commissioned for many multichannel audio art installations in the USA and Europe.

 Genres: Classic Electronic, Jazz, Jazz Fusion, Experimental